 Most dry foods contain low quality proteins (more plant based instead of meat based) – and ALL dry foods, high quality or not, do not contain the amount of moisture needed to sustain a healthy urinary system.
 Many dry food companies are clever and coat the kibble with enticing animal flavoring (or digest), which makes the low quality foods more desirable to cats.
 This tasty trick makes the transitioning process more difficult – especially for finicky felines – but don’t give up.

-In our experience (with our four cats), plan for this transition to take about two weeks.
+In our experience (with our six cats), plan for this transition to take about two weeks.
 Change doesn’t happen overnight – unless your cat is purrfect!

 Start by adding a small amount of wet food into the kibble.
 Slowly increase the amount over time while decreasing the amount of kibble.
 Again, don’t give up if your cat turns her nose up at the first wiff of wet food.
 Experiment with different flavors and brands… Weruva Lamb Burgini is a favorite at our house.